preesm/ci-scripts/README.md

 This project is used to perform automatic builds on the CI server.
-These scripts can be used with [Orcc](https://github.com/orcc/orcc), [Xronos](https://github.com/orcc/xronos), [orc-apps](https://github.com/orcc/orc-apps), [Jade](https://github.com/orcc/jade)
+These scripts can be used with [Graphiti](https://github.com/preesm/graphiti), [DFTools](https://github.com/preesm/graphiti), [Preesm](https://github.com/preesm/preesm), [Preesm-Apps](https://github.com/preesm/preesm-apps)

-- `headless_build`: scripts to build and use Orcc in command line.
-- `util`: scripts to run a generated decoder or Jade on a list of video sequences
-- `sequences_lists`: lists of video sequences

-More information on scripts usage is available in the [wiki](https://github.com/orcc/ci-server-scripts/wiki)